The solution of the perturbed Tanaka-equation is pathwise unique: Introduction

-If $V$ dominates $U$ then $U$ is trivial that is identically zero. \end{theorem} Without domination the statement is not true in general.
-In Section \ref{sec:ex} below, we construct a pair $(U,V)$ satisfying \eqref{eq:UV} such that $U$ is non-trivial.
-By Remark \ref{rem:equi} below, this example also shows that strong orthogonality together with the almost sure absolute continuity of $\q{M}$ with respect to $\q{N}$ is not enough in Theorem \ref{thm:2} and Corollary \ref{cor:3}.
+Without domination the statement is not true in general.
+In Section~\ref{secex} below, we construct a pair $(U,V)$ satisfying\vadjust{\goodbreak} \eqref{eqUV} such that $U$ is nontrivial.
+By Remark~\ref{remequi} below, this example also shows that strong orthogonality together with the almost sure absolute continuity of $\q{M}$ with respect to $\q{N}$ is not enough in Theorem \ref{thm2} and Corollary~\ref{cor3}.
 Hence the assumption that $N$ dominates $M$ is essential.
-Moreover, it is possible to construct an example in which $M$ is a Brownian motion and the perturbation $N$ is such that its quadratic variation is equivalent with the Lebesgue measure almost surely, still the pathwise uniqueness does not hold for \eqref{eq:XMN}.
-Even if the perturbation $M$ is a Brownian motion one can construct a local martingale $N$ strongly orthogonal to $M$ such that the solution of \eqref{eq:XMN} is not pathwise unique.
-These claims are formulated as Theorem \ref{thm:22}, \ref{thm:23} and \ref{thm:24} in Section \ref{sec:ex}.
+Moreover, it is possible to construct an example in which $M$ is a Brownian motion, and the perturbation $N$ is such that its quadratic variation is equivalent with the Lebesgue measure almost surely, and still the pathwise uniqueness does not hold for \eqref{eqXMN}.
+Even if the perturbation $N$ is a Brownian motion, one can construct a local martingale $M$ strongly orthogonal to $N$ such that the solution of \eqref{eqXMN} is not pathwise unique.
+These claims are formulated as Theorem~\ref{thm22},~\ref{thm23} and \ref{thm24} in Section~\ref{secex}.

-We close the introduction with a remark on Theorem \ref{thm:1}.
-After rearranging and conditioning on $B^{(2)}$, Theorem \ref{thm:1} says that for almost all sample path $w$ of a Brownian motion the solution of the next equation is pathwise unique, hence strong:
+We close the introduction with a remark on Theorem~\ref{thm1}.
+After rearranging and conditioning on $B^{(2)}$, Theorem~\ref{thm1} says that for almost all sample path $w$'s of a Brownian motion, the solution of the next equation is pathwise unique, hence strong:

-Denote $H\subset C[0,\infty)$ the set of those deterministic functions $w$ for which the solution of \eqref{eq:XB} is pathwise unique.
-Then $H$ is not empty, the above reasoning gives that it has full measure with respect the Wiener measure on the path space.
-On the other hand to construct one such example not using randomness seems to be difficult.
-One possible reason for it that $H$ might be small in the sense of category.
-So the natural question arises, for which we do not know the answer: is the set $H$ meager, i.e. of the first Baire category?
+Denote by $H\subset C[0,\infty)$, the set of those deterministic functions $w$ for which the solution of \eqref{eqXB} is pathwise unique.
+Then $H$ is not empty, and the above reasoning gives that it has full measure with respect to the Wiener measure on the path space.
+On the other hand, to construct one such example not using randomness seems to be difficult.
+One possible reason for it is that $H$ might be small in the sense of category.
+So the natural question arises, for which we do not know the answer: is the set $H$ meager, that is, of the first Baire category?